Attack the Block: Production

 Big Talk Pictures, known for films including Shaun of the Dead, Hot Fuzz and Scott Pilgrim vs. The World, produced the film alongside Film4, The UK Film Council and StudioCanal.

 The plot was inspired by an event where the director was mugged himself, and after adding the science fiction angle into the plot, Joe Cornish interviewed various kids in youth groups in order to find out what kind of weapons they would use if a real alien invasion occurred.
 The director wanted to counter the trend of 'hoodie horror' films which demonised urban youths.
 Cornish also based the character of the stoner Brewis on himself in his twenties.

 Filming

-Attack the Block is set in a fictional neighbourhood said in-film to be located in the London district of Stockwell.
+Attack the Block is set in a fictional neighbourhood said in-film to be located in the Stockwell district of London.
 It is actually a composite of various council estates across London.
 Director Cornish explains:

 We wanted to stamp a clear layout on the audience's minds early on, and since we couldn't show an aerial shot of the estate as it doesn't exist, the way to show it was by showing this top shot of the map at the very beginning of the film.